iainelder/aws-org-tree/README.md

 ## Continuous integration and deployment

-Push to the main branch to run the tests on every commit via GitHub Actions.
+Push to any branch to run the tests on every commit via GitHub Actions.

 Push an annotated tag of the form `x.y.z` (semantic version) to publish a GitHub release and publish the package distributions to PyPI if the tests pass.
+It may work on any branch but please only do it on the main branch.